 Every culture has different ideas of what fun and going out is.
-In order to avoid problems and headaches (of all kinds) you should comply with the German law and with the GLS program rules.
-Drugs are not tolerated and their use will mean an immediate cancellation of the programme.
+In order to avoid problems and headaches you should comply with the German law and with the GLS program rules.
+Drugs are not tolerated and their use will mean an immediate cancellation of the program.
 As a guest in this country you will be expected to respect the local rules.
-Moreover, your behaviour will reflect on the image of your homeland in Germany and misbehaviour might have unexpected consequences for people you care for and who support you in this programme (host family, supervisor, school...).
+Moreover, your behavior will reflect on the image of your homeland in Germany and misbehavior might have unexpected consequences for people you care for and who support you in this program (host family, supervisor, school...).

 The opportunity to spend an extended period of time abroad with a host family and in a foreign school is an exciting challenge.
-Not only will you get the chance to learn more about German culture, you will learn new things about yourself.
-A major part of an exchange is development and change.
-The changes you undergo during the programme will leave traces in you after you go back home.
-A positive attitude and a great deal of humour (towards new but also less pleasant experiences) will help you make the best of your stay.
+Not only will you get the chance to learn more about the German culture, but you will also learn new things about yourself.
+A major part of an exchange is development.
+The changes you undergo during the program will leave traces after you go back home.
+A positive attitude and a great deal of humor (towards new but also less pleasant experiences) will help you make the best of your stay.